syncfusion-content/xamarin-docs/Xamarin/SfChart/chartseries.md

 ## Grouping Stacked Series

-You can use the `GroupingLabel` property to group the stacked series.
-Series with same group name are stacked on top of each other.
+You can add multiple groups of stacking series using `GroupingLabel` property of stacked series, and each group can contain multiple stacking series.

 {% highlight xml %}
 [XAML]